Flow views and infinite interval exchange transformations for recognizable substitutions: Questions, comments, observations

 {\ding{68}} The flow view construction provides a link between all substitutions and S-adic systems that share a common primitive transition matrix $M$. \begin{itemize} \item For any given substitution, an S-adic system using any or all of the choices of dual substitution could be used, in which case the representation would be non-canonical. \item Alternatively, S-adic systems in which the directive sequence shares a transition matrix can be modeled with a dual substitution for its flow view. \item Take two subshifts with coordinate maps given by the same dual substitution.
 This gives a measure-theoretic bijection between the subshifts.
 How do the properties of the matrix affect the properties of this bijection? \end{itemize}

 {\ding{68}} The Fibonacci substitution subshift is known to correspond to an {\bf exchange of two intervals}, but the $\iiet$ that appears in figure \ref{IIETIntro} of our introduction exchanges infinitely many.
 That's because there are only two choices of dual substitution for $\fib$, and both yield exchanges of infinitely many intervals.
 There are two main ways to enlarge the scope.
 One is to allow all canonical $(\mtcong_j,\iiet_j)$s for all powers of the substitution.
-The other is to allow the subdivisions to vary at each stage, producing an S-adic subdivisions.
+The other is to allow the subdivisions to vary at each stage, producing an S-adic structure of dual substitutions.
 The latter has not been investigated so far, but the former allows the Fibonacci two-interval exchange to appear from our process.
 With $\fib^2$ and the correct choice of dual substitution, figure \ref{fig:ffiietapprox} shows how the approximants become the two-interval exchange.

 \begin{itemize} \item {\sc Conjecture:} If a substitution subshift is measurably conjugate to a {\bf finite} interval exchange transformation, that transformation is a member of the family of canonical infinite interval exchange transformations of its powers. \item One can define the {\bf \em efficiency} of an IIET representation in terms of how many total translations/intervals are possible given the size of the substitution versus how many the IIET actually needs.
-For instance, since the Fibonacci subshift can be represented with an IET of two intervals, the efficiency of any other canonical representation can be compared.
-In general this is expected to require asymptotic analysis. \end{itemize}
+For instance, since the Fibonacci subshift can be represented with an IET of two intervals, the efficiency of any other canonical representation can be compared. \end{itemize}